Skip to main content

 • and to match the information on the ID with the guest's information on the reservation.

-If there is cause for concern, like the names don't match or the ID cannot be verified as valid, the guest will be flagged for your manual review.
+If there’s a cause for concern—such as a name mismatch or an ID that can’t be verified—the guest will be flagged for manual review.

-If you've purchased this check, Hospitable will check public sex offender registries for names that match your guest's.
+If you've purchased this check, For USA guests, Hospitable will check public sex offender registries for names that match your guest's.

 • If you've also purchased the Identity verification check, the name on the government-issued ID is used.